two-torial/two-torial/docs/games/iidx32/troubleshooting.md

 !!! tip ""

 	When using this patch, you must set your audio device's sample rate to 48000 Hz.
-See [audio](setup.md#audio) for more details
+See [audio](setup.md#audio) for more details.